nickfrey/BC-transit-tracker/README.md

 ![](steps-img/4-second-display.jpg)

 Now you should align both halves of the frame so that the two holes near the center line up.
-Secure the halves of the frame together (and to the displays) using M3x8mm bolts.
+Secure the halves of the frame together (and to the displays) using M3x8mm screws.

 ![](steps-img/4-aligned.jpg)